 Originality Check in D2L Submission folders.
 This tool is designed to identify text that may have been generated by AI and to support academic integrity-based conversations.

-highest AI-detection accuracy rates when the submitted text has been wholly generated by one of the generative AI tools Turnitin’s model is trained to detect (i.e., ChatGPT, Gemini (Pro), and LLaMA), but still results in some false positives.
+According to Jae Q. J. Liu, et al. (2024), Turnitin’s AI detection tool has the highest AI-detection accuracy rates when the submitted text has been wholly generated by one of the generative AI tools Turnitin’s model is trained to detect (i.e., ChatGPT, Gemini (Pro), and LLaMA), but still results in some false positives.

-integrate their own writing while prompting, and/or
+integrate their own writing while prompting (Savvidou & Alexander 2023)

-use AI paraphrasers, “humanizers,” and spin bots (e.g., Quillbot).
+and/or use AI paraphrasers, “humanizers,” and spin bots (e.g., Quillbot) (Baron 2024).

 Foolproof tools are not available, and poor AI detection and false positives can create stress for faculty and

-for students.
 For these reasons, we recommend you use AI detection tools with caution.
 If you’re using an AI detection tool with student writing,

-use the results to start a conversation with the student.
+students with resources for participating in those conversations.
 Review the work further and be open to the possibility that the tool’s detection results were incorrect.

 Turnitin’s AI Detection Tool